ezraroi/Human-AI-Collab/internally-persuasive-discourse.md

 id: bafyreih3x3hul3wuaplbsiirhmwhkiwuxrhgsdiihtkxevbyzw4qvozlwi
 ---
 # Internally Persuasive Discourse
-**Definition:** Information or guidance that is internalized through genuine understanding and responsive collaboration, rather than coercion.
-It is the linguistic building block of the **[True Self](true-self.md)**.
+Information or guidance that is internalized through genuine understanding and ownership, rather than coercion.
+It can serve as linguistic material for the [True Self](true-self.md) when verified through [Felt Sense](felt-sense.md).
 **Verification:** You know discourse is "internally persuasive" when it resonates with the **[Felt Sense](felt-sense.md)**, causing a "[Felt Shift](felt-shift.md)"
 **Notes:** AI/human articulation that resonates with Felt Sense.
 [Mikhail Bakhtin](mikhail-bakhtin.md)